JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 WCP.py: codes for generating along-track multibeam images and one beam echo sequece.

-models.py: codes for the model.
+models.py: codes for the propsed model.

 tools.py: codes for model comparison.

+overall_flow.ipynb: jupyter notebook which shows the overall flow of the proposed method.

-# Multibeam files
+## Multibeam files

-Due to the limitation of upload file size, only 2 small raw multibeam files were uploaded with the code.
+Due to the limitation of upload file size, only 2 small raw multibeam files were uploaded with the codes.
 More multibeam files can be accessed at the [NOAA website](https://www.ncei.noaa.gov/maps/water-column-sonar/).

+## Usage

+## Who do I talk to?
+Jun Yan, Anhui University
+jun.yan@ahu.edu.cn

+## License
+Copyright (C) 2026 Jun Yan.
+This program is free software.